Platzi-Master-C8/MS-Plugins/api_doc.md

 `GET` ➡ /api/v1/users/{userId}/projects/{projectId}/time_coding
 #### Description
 ```
-This EP shows the time spended in a specific project
+Shows the time spended in a specific project
 ```

 ## LANGUAGES IMPLEMENTED IN A SPECIFIC PROJECT